-Gross profit increased by approximately 23.1% from approximately RMB224.7 million for the year ended 31 December 2016 to approximately RMB276.7 million for the year ended 31 December 2017 mainly due to the increase in business activities of the construction contracting business for the reasons discussed above.
-The gross profit margin improved from approximately 5.57% for the year ended 31 December 2016 to approximately 5.76% for the year ended 31 December 2017, such increase is mainly attributing to increase in gross profit margins of the residential construction projects which is in line with our strategies to focus on quality customers and high-margin projects.
-During the year, the Group increased to work with the major property developers which projects have higher profit margins.
+Gross profit increased by approximately 36.7% from approximately RMB276.7 million for the year ended 31 December 2017 to approximately RMB378.3 million for the year ended 31 December 2018 mainly due to the increase in business activities of the construction contracting business for the reasons disclosed above.
+The gross profit margin decreased from approximately 5.76% for the year ended 31 December 2017 to approximately 5.49% for the year ended 31 December 2018, such decrease was mainly due to the decrease in gross profit margins of the construction contracting business as the profits margin of the residential construction contracting business decreased from 5.77% for the year ended 31 December 2017 to 5.39% for the year ended 31 December 2018.